 Which hearing aids are the best?

 Your audiologist will recommend a hearing aid based on such factors as the type and severity of your hearing loss, affordability, and the noise you experience in your day-to-day environment.
-There is no one type of hearing aid that will work for all San Francisco and Sacramento residents, but your audiologist has the experience to offer a hearing aid that is best for your needs and comfortable to wear long-term.
-Currently, our audiologists work with such manufacturers as GN Resound, Oticon, Widex, and Phonak.
+There is not one hearing aid that fits all San Francisco and Sacramento residents, but your audiologist has the experience to offer a hearing aid that is best for your needs and comfortable to wear long-term.
+Currently, our audiologists work with such manufacturers as Oticon, Phonak, Siemens and Starkey.

 I have ringing in my ears.
 Can this be treated?